Szego condition, scattering, and vibration of Krein strings: Introduction

-and admits the unique classical solution $u$ that satisfies \eqref{seq2} and \eqref{seq3}.
-The physical meaning of $u(\xi, t)$ is the displacement of the string at the point $\xi \in [0, L)$ at the moment $t \in \R_+$ where $u_0$ is the initial displacement.
+that satisfies \eqref{seq2} and \eqref{seq3}.
+In that case, the value of $u(\xi, t)$ gives the displacement of the string at the point $\xi \in [0, L)$ at the moment $t \in \R_+$ where $u_0$ is the initial real-valued displacement.
 Assumption $u_t(\xi, 0) = 0$ indicates that the initial velocity is equal to zero, and the Neumann boundary condition $u_\xi(0,t) = 0$ says that the left end is ``loose'' (see \cite{Belishev1} for some background).

 In our setup, function $u$, the solution to \eqref{seq}, will be considered as an element of $L^2(\mf)$ for all $t\ge 0$.
-For compactly supported initial data $u_0$, define the {\bf front of the propagating wave} $u = u(\xi,t)$ at the moment $t$ as
+For $\mf$-measurable function $f$, we introduce its {\bf front} as

-Using a classical result by Krein and the Beurling-Malliavin theorem on a multiplier, one can explicitly compute the wavefront of a wave $u$ with compactly supported initial profile $u_0$.
-Define
+and we will call $\sff_t=\sff[u]$ the {\bf wavefront} of solution $u(\cdot, t)$ at time $t$.
+Using a classical result by Krein, one can explicitly compute the wavefront of a wave $u$ with compactly supported initial profile~$u_0$.
+Given a string $[M,L]$, we define two functions:

-for $\xi, \eta \in \R_+$.
-In physics literature, the former function is sometimes referred to as eikonal or optical metric. \begin{Thm} Let $[M,L]$ be a proper string and let $u_0 \in L^2(\mf)$ be a nonzero compactly supported initial profile.
-Then, we have
+for $\xi\in [0,L), \eta \in \R_+$.
+In physics literature, the former function is sometimes referred to as eikonal or optical metric.
+The subscript ``$M$'' above refers to the mass distribution $M$ of a string.
+Later in Section \ref{s22} we use similar functions $\Tc$, $\Lc$ for a canonical Hamiltonian system generated by a Hamiltonian $\Hh$. \begin{Thm} Let $[M,L]$ be a proper string and let $u_0 \in L^2(\mf)$ be a nonzero compactly supported initial profile.
+Assume that $t>0$ is such that $\Ls(\Ts(\sff_0) + t+\eps) < \infty$ for some $\eps>0$.
+Then, the wavefront of the solution $u$ of \eqref{seq} can be found by the formula